victorKM/US-State-Sentiment-Mapping-with-Reddit-Data/README.md

 # Features

-1. **Data Collection**: Uses the Reddit API (praw) to collect posts and comments.
+1. **Data Collection**: Uses the Reddit API (praw) to collect posts and comments
-2. **Sentiment Analysis**: Applies sentiment analysis using the vaderSentiment library.
+2. **Sentiment Analysis**: Applies sentiment analysis using the vaderSentiment library
-3. **Visualization**: Creates an interactive map of the United States and bars graph using plotly to visualize the sentiment analysis results.
+3. **Visualization**: Creates an interactive map of the United States and bars graph using plotly to visualize the sentiment analysis results

 # Code Structure

-- `load_states()`: Loads the list of states and their codes.
+- `load_states()`: Loads the list of states and their codes
-- `analyse_post(post)`: Processes a post and its comments, calculating the average sentiment.
+- `analyse_post(post)`: Processes a post and its comments, calculating the average sentiment
-- `analyse_state(state)`: Collect and analyzes the sentiment of the state posts.
+- `analyse_state(state)`: Collect and analyzes the sentiment of the state posts
-- `analyze_state_sentiments(reddit, analyzer, states)`: Collects and analyzes the sentiment of posts for each state.
+- `analyze_state_sentiments(reddit, analyzer, states)`: Collects and analyzes the sentiment of posts for each state
-- `create_dataframe(states, sentiment_result)`: Creates a DataFrame with states and their average sentiments.
+- `create_dataframe(states, sentiment_result)`: Creates a DataFrame with states and their average sentiments
-- `plot_map(df)`: Creates and returns an interactive map of the United States with sentiment by state.
+- `plot_map(df)`: Creates and returns an interactive map of the United States with sentiment by state
-- `plot_sentiment_distribution(df)`: Creates and returns an bar graphic of sentiment distribution by state.
+- `plot_sentiment_distribution(df)`: Creates and returns an bar graphic of sentiment distribution by state
-- `plot_posts_sentiments`: Creates and show graph bar graphics of the posts sentiments of a state.
+- `plot_posts_sentiments`: Creates and show graph bar graphics of the posts sentiments of a state
-- `get_input_stae_name(posts_state_data):` Get input value from user to plot the posts sentiments of this state.
+- `get_input_stae_name(posts_state_data):` Get input value from user to plot the posts sentiments of this state
-- `__main__()`: Main function that runs the entire sentiment analysis workflow.
+- `__main__()`: Main function that runs the entire sentiment analysis workflow

 # Example